matt-auckland/uoa-karate-wiki/docs/kata/index.md

 ### Memorizing a kata

 - Practise it a lot
+- Perform it slowly, pause after each technique for a second
+- Start facing in different directions than usual when practising
 - Train it in different places
-- Start facing in different directions than usual when practising
 - Start from different points in the kata, e.g. 5 moves in, after a particular sequence of techniques finishes, be creative
-- Perform it slowly, pause after each technique
-- Perform it quickly, no pausing